Here are some frequently asked questions about RedisInsight.

 We assume that you use colon as a separator.
-If you use a non-standard separator, you will have to add key patterns manually.
+If you use a non-standard separator, you have to add key patterns manually.

-Connecting to Redis
+Connect to Redis

-First, this will work only if you have RedisInsight running on your local computer.
+First, this works only if you have RedisInsight running on your local computer.
 Depending on your docker version, you can use one of these host names instead of localhost - docker.for.mac.localhost, docker.for.win.localhost or host.docker.internal.
 If none of those host names work, find the ip address of your computer (usually starts with 192.x.x.x), and use that ip address instead of localhost.

 You must install RedisInsight inside your VPC, either on an EC2 instance, or using ECS or Fargate.
 See EC2 Installation Instructions

-Our licensing works on the sum of used memory on the redis instances you have added to RedisInsight.
+Our licensing works on the sum of used memory on the Redis instances you have added to RedisInsight.
 So if your license allows 15GB, you can add 5 redis instances using 3 GB RAM, or 1 redis server using 15 GB.

-License and Support
+License and support

-Privacy and Security
+Privacy and security